»

 The intent of this inaugural meeting is to build an interdisciplinary academic community of engaged and active intellectuals that do not normally interact.
 The conference will feature talks on timely research topics on philosophy, Catholic theology and science, with this first meeting focused on quantum physics.

-There will also be time scheduled for information discussion to form an international, interdisciplinary program on science, philosophy and theology, dedicated to collaborative projects and exchange of ideas within a community of intellectuals living their faith and exploring together the intersection between science, philosophy and theology in an international environment where an open interdisciplinary dialogue between science and faith can be fostered.
-This research programme will benefit the dialogue between science, philosophy and the overall Christian tradition with relevance and ecumenical reach also towards other religious traditions.
+There will also be time scheduled for information discussion to form an international, interdisciplinary program on science, philosophy and theology, dedicated to exchange of ideas and collaborative projects involving young researchers within a community of intellectuals living their faith in an international environment where an open interdisciplinary dialogue between science and faith can be fostered.
+This will also facilitate international collaborations between academic institutions, centers, societies and associations across different science, philosophy and theology areas in the context of interdisciplinary research, dissemination, and networking depending on their specific missions.

 Toggle Section